airtai/faststream/docs/docs/en/getting-started/asgi.md

   boost: 10
 ---

-# ASGI support
+# ASGI Support

-Often you need to not just run your application to consume messages, but make it the real part of your services ecosystem: with *Prometheus metrics*, K8S *leviness* and *readiness probes*, *traces* and other observability staff.
+Often you need to not just run your application to consume messages, but make it an actual part of your services ecosystem with *Prometheus metrics*, K8S *liveness* and *readiness probes*, *traces* and other observability features.

-Unfortunately, such functional can't be implemented by broker-features only and you have to provide several **HTTP** endpoints in your app.
+Unfortunately, such functionalilty can't be implemented by broker features alone, and you have to provide several **HTTP** endpoints in your app.

-For sure, you can use **FastStream** as a part of your any **ASGI** frameworks ([integrations](./integrations/frameworks/index.md){.internal-link}), but the fewer dependencies, the better, right?
+Of course, you can use **FastStream** as a part of any **ASGI** frameworks ([integrations](./integrations/frameworks/index.md){.internal-link}), but fewer the dependencies, the better, right?

 ## AsgiFastStream

-Helpfully, we have built-in **ASGI** support.
-It is very limited, but good enough to provides you with basic functional for metrics and healthcheks endpoints implementation.
+Fortunately, we have built-in **ASGI** support.
+It is very limited but good enough to provide you with basic functionality for metrics and healthcheck endpoint implementation.

 Let's take a look at the following example: